This section describes the contents and organization of this guide.

 Chapter 23, "Oracle Internet Directory Performance Tuning," provides guidelines on Oracle Internet Directory tuning and configuration requirements.
 Oracle Internet Directory is an LDAP Version 3-enabled service that enables fast retrieval and centralized management of information about dispersed users, network configuration, and other resources.

-Chapter 27, "Oracle WebCenter Portal Performance Tuning," provides suggested tuning tips for Oracle WebCenter including: Environment Configuration, Application Configuration and Back-End Services and Server Configuration.
+Chapter 28, "Oracle WebCenter Portal Performance Tuning," provides suggested tuning tips for Oracle WebCenter Portal including: including environment configuration, application configuration, and other tool and service configuration.

 For more information, see the following documents in the Oracle Fusion Middleware 11g Release 1 (11.1.1) documentation set: